ABOUT THE SEAFOOD

 Congratulations for making the choice to help the environment.
 All of the seafood used in our menu is sustainable.

-We live In a world where over a billion people are malnourished, and the fact that delicious, nutritious fish such as anchovies, smelt and herring are reduced to fish feed is wasteful.
-Currently, over a third of wild caught fish is converted into fish feed for aquaculture.
+We live in a world where over a billion people are malnourished, and the fact that delicious, nutritious fish such as anchovies, smelt, and herring are reduced to fish feed is wasteful.
+Currently, over a third of wild-caught fish is converted into fish feed for aquaculture.
 Farming carnivorous fish is an inefficient and impractical method of producing food for humans.

 CRAB, ASIAN SHORE (U.S. WILD)

-CRAB, DUNGENESS (PACIFIC WILD)
+CRAB, BLUE (U.S. WILD)

-JELLYFISH (AUSTRALIAN/USA WILD)
+JELLYFISH (U.S. WILD)

-LIONFISH (ATLANTIC WILD)
+LIONFISH (MEXICO, WILD)